Wine Judge Certification Program

 Requirements for wine judge study

 The three-year Wine Judge Certification Program is open to all current AWS members with at least two years of chapter comparative tasting, or equivalent experience.
-Candidates must pass a qualification entrance exam before beginning Year 1.
+Candidates must submit an application for acceptance into the program. .

-Classes for Years 1, 2 and 3 require intensive, yearlong self study followed by a one-day session and exam held the Thursday of the AWS National Conference, at the conference location.
+Classes for Years 1, 2 and 3 require intensive, yearlong self study followed by a one-day session and an exam at the AWS National Conference, at the conference location.
 WJCP students do not need to attend the conference to participate in WJCP, but why would you want to miss all of the fun?

 What to expect from the wine judge curriculum

 Students receive a list of resources, references, and practices upon receipt of registration.
+A monthly Zoom call is provided each month that is optional but highly recommended.
 It is imperative to study these materials extensively over several months and test yourself repeatedly at home, well in advance of the on-site test.

 The curriculum for each year is generally: